-In accordance with the provisions of Companies Act 2013 (hereinafter referred as"the Act") and Articles of Association of theCompany Mr. Hardeep Singh and Mr. G.B.
-Mathur Directors retires by rotation at theensuing AGM and being eligible offers themselves for re-appointment.
+In accordance with the provisions of Companies Act 2013 (hereinafter referred as"the Act") and Articles of Association of the Company Mr. Shailendra Agrawal(DIN: 03108241) and Ms. Nitasha Nanda (DIN: 00032660) Directors retire by rotation at theensuing AGM and being eligible offer themselves for re-appointment.

-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet with criteria of independence as prescribed under sub-section(6)of Section 149 of the Act and SEBI (Listing Obligations and Disclosure Requirements)

-Regulations 2015 (hereinafter referred as"the Listing Regulations").
-Thepolicy for selection of directors and determining directors independence is attached as Annexure - B and forms an integral part ofthis Report.
+The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet with criteria of independence as prescribed under subsection (6)of Section 149 of the Act and under Regulation 16(1)(b) & 25(8) of SEBI (ListingObligations and Disclosure Requirements) Regulation 2015 (hereinafter referred as"the Listing Regulations").
+The policy on Appointment and Removal of Director'sand Members of Senior Management is attached as Annexure - A and forms an integral part ofthis Report.

-The Company has devised a Policy for performance evaluation of Independent DirectorsBoard Board Committees and other individualDirectors which includes criteria for performanceevaluation of the Non-Executive and Executive Directors.
-In accordance with the Policy a process of evaluation was followedby the Board for its own performance and that of itsCommittees and individual Directors.
-The remuneration policy for directors key managerial personnel and other employees isannexed as Annexure C and forms an integral part of this Report.
+The Company has devised a Policy for performance evaluation of Independent DirectorsBoard Board Committees and individual Directors which includes criteria for performanceevaluation of the Non-Executive and Executive Directors.
+In accordance with the Policy aprocess was followed by the Board for evaluation of its own performance and that of itsCommittees and individual Directors.
+The remuneration policy for directors key managerialpersonnel senior management and other employees is annexed as Annexure - B and forms anintegral part of this Report.

-The details of programme for familiarisation of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of industry in which theCompany operates business model of the Company and related matters are put up on thewebsite of the Company www.escortsgroup.com.
+The details of programme for familiarisation of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of industry in which theCompany operates business model of the Company and related matters are put up on thewebsite of the Company - www.escortsgroup.com.

 Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

-Your Company reaffirms its commitment to the good corporate governance practices andhas adopted the Code of Conduct which has set out the systems processes and policyconforming to international standards.
+Your Company reaffirms its commitment to the good corporate governance practices andhas adopted the Code of Business Conduct which has set out the systems processes andpolicies conforming to international standards.
 Pursuant to Regulation 34(3) of the SEBIListing Regulations Corporate Governance Report and Auditors' Certificate regardingcompliance of conditions of Corporate Governance are enclosed as Annexure - D and forms anintegral part of this Report.

-Corporate Social Responsibility
+Corporate Social Responsibility (CSR)

 The key philosophy of all CSR initiatives of the Company is to make CSR a key businessprocess for sustainable development of the society.
 The initiatives aim at enhancingwelfare measures of the society based on the immediate and long term social andenvironmental consequence of its activities.

 Consolidated Financial Statements

 The Consolidated Financial Statements have been prepared in accordance with the Act andIndian Accounting Standard (IND AS) - 110 applicable to the Consolidated FinancialStatements read with IND AS-28 on Accounting for Investments in Associates and IND AS-31on Financial Reporting of Interests in Joint Ventures issued by The Institute of CharteredAccountants of India.
 The Audited Consolidated Financial Statements along with theAuditors' Report thereon are annexed with this Report.

-The statement containing salient features of financial statements ofsubsidiaries associate and joint venture companies prepared in accordance with Section129 of the Act read with Rule 5 of Companies (Accounts) Rules 2014 forms an integralpart of this Report.
+The statement in Form AOC-1 containing salient features of financial statements ofsubsidiaries associate and joint venture companies prepared in accordance with Section129 of the Act read with Rule 5 of Companies (Accounts) Rules 2014 forms an integralpart of this Report.
 The Consolidated Financial Statements presented by the Companyinclude the financial results of its subsidiaries associate and joint venture companies.

 Contracts and Arrangements with Related Parties